HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ## Internationalization

-[As Google states in their documentation](https://developers.google.com/search/docs/advanced/crawling/localized-versions), "If you have multiple versions of a page for different languages or regions, tell Google about these different variations.
+<a hreflang="en" href="https://developers.google.com/search/docs/advanced/crawling/localized-versions">As Google states in their documentation</a>, "If you have multiple versions of a page for different languages or regions, tell Google about these different variations.
 Doing so will help Google Search point users to the most appropriate version of your page by language or region."

 To let search engines know about localized versions of your pages, use hreflang tags.
-Hreflang attributes are also used by [Yandex](https://yandex.com/support/webmaster/yandex-indexing/locale-pages.html) and Bing ([to some extent](https://twitter.com/facan/status/1304120691172601856)).
+Hreflang attributes are also used by <a hreflang="en" href="https://yandex.com/support/webmaster/yandex-indexing/locale-pages.html">Yandex</a> and Bing ([to some extent](https://twitter.com/facan/status/1304120691172601856)).

-9% of desktop pages and 8.41% of mobile pages use the hreflang attribute.
+9.0% of desktop pages and 8.4% of mobile pages use the hreflang attribute.

 There are three ways of implementing hreflang tags (HTML head, X-robots, and XML sitemaps).
 This data does not include data for XML sitemaps.